Saturn Vue: Red Line

-Saturn introduced a high-performance line in 2004 named Red Line.
+Saturn introduced a high-performance "Red Line" trim in 2004 with similar implications as on the ION.
 This includes the same 250 hp Honda J35A3 V6 as the regular model, but with suspension tuning that lowered the body by 1 inch, unique power steering calibration, 18 inch alloy wheels, ground-effect front and rear bumpers, unique rocker panel trim, chrome exhaust tip, special black leather and suede seats (optional for 2005, but standard for 2006 and 2007), footwell lighting (included with leather and suede seat package, not available with optional full-leather (heated front) seats), and a special gauge cluster.
-It also includes some interior features such as a higher quality audio system.
+It also includes some unique interior features such as a higher quality audio system.